numbbo/coco/README.md

 We tested the framework on Mac OSX, Ubuntu linux, Fedora linux, and Windows (XP, 7, 10) in various combinations of 32-bit and 64-bit compilers, python versions etc. Naturally, we cannot guarantee that the framework runs on any combination of operating system and software installed.
+In case you experience some incompatibilies, we will be happy if you can document them in detail on our [issue tracker](https://github.com/numbbo/coco/issues).

 Getting Started
 ---------------